- Presentation Overview

 A rule of thumb is to have just one robust and informative slide for each minute of the presentation.
 Two or more slides per minute is sometimes possible, but this typically only works if half of the slides are updates to the slides shown before them, rather than completely new slides of different information.
 Keep in mind that an oral presentation slot has a time limit, and it will never be enough to fully explain all of your research efforts and results.
 The goal should be to give enough of an overview, with just enough depth, to make the audience understand your project, believe in your results, and pique their interest to follow up for further information available in your paper, on the web or in a follow up conversation with you after the talk.

-ISMB is a conference of several parallel sessions that must all start and stop at the precisely scheduled time, so if some talks go beyond the allotted time limit the entire schedule could be thrown off.
-With over 150 scheduled talks, one can imagine the havoc that this could create.
-Therefore, the ISMB schedule will be strictly adhered to by the session chairs, and presenters must be cut off if they are unable to finish their presentations on time.
+ISMB is a conference of many parallel sessions that must all start and stop at the precisely scheduled time, so if some talks go beyond the allotted time limit the entire schedule could be thrown off.
+With over 500 scheduled talks, one can imagine the havoc that this could create.
+Therefore, the ISMB schedule is strictly adhered to by the session chairs, and presenters must be cut off if they are unable to finish their presentations on time.
 Please ensure you are not one of those presenters!

 Prepare slides that show well from a distance.